Sign Up

 Microplastics in Freshwater

 Microplastic contamination has been found in natural freshwater systems, including wetlands, lakes and rivers around the globe.
-Lake Superior in North America, Swiss lakes in Europe, and Lake Taihu in China have been all found to contain large amounts of microplastics.
+Lake Superior in North America, Swiss lakes in Europe, and Lake Taihu in China have been all found to contain microplastics.
 Their concentration, however, differs: the surface water of lakes in China and Saudi Arabia have been found to be much more contaminated than waterbodies in other countries in Europe, North America and Africa, suggesting that developing nations are dealing with a much more severe microplastic problem.

 Microplastic in Polar Regions